Clay vs ZoomInfo

 The biggest structural difference is the data model.

 Clay acts as an orchestration layer over other providers.
 Its waterfall enrichment queries multiple data sources sequentially and stops when it finds a result.
 That can improve coverage, especially for niche use cases, but quality can vary by source, geography, and field.
-Plus, the first match isn’t always the best or most up-to-date one.
+Plus, the first match is not always the best or most up-to-date one.

 ZoomInfo also supports broader enrichment and automation use cases through its data and orchestration layers.
 The related overview on AI solutions for GTM enrichment explains how teams use AI-driven enrichment to improve data quality, routing, and activation.